lucasmoten/ods19/docs/boringcrypto.md

 cd ..
 cd ..

-# go dev.boringcrypto.go1.11
+# go dev.boringcrypto.go1.12
 #    (once downloaded, boringcrypto bits built in src/crypto/internal/boring/build/build.sh)
 #    this wgets the same boringssl as below and checks the hash
-#    however.... the runtime.version ends up being set:
+#    however.... the runtime.version ends up being set from the commit hash like so:
 #        devel +2e2a04a605 Mon Sep 24 21:19:42 2018 -0400
 #    which is from the commit info.
 #    https://go.googlesource.com/go/+/dev.boringcrypto/ is authoritative for source
 #      Within src/misc/boring/build.release is how it packages and publishes to the
 #      go-boringcrypto.storage.googleapis.com location
-git clone --single-branch -b dev.boringcrypto.go1.11 git@github.com:golang/go.git
+git clone --single-branch -b dev.boringcrypto.go1.12 git@github.com:golang/go.git
 cd go/src
 ./all.bash
 which go